-In January 2022, we retired \$14.2 million of our outstanding Series E non-cumulative perpetual preferred stock in a series of open market purchase transactions.
-The retired Series E preferred stock was purchased at a discount from par value resulting in a gain on retirement recorded in unallocated retained earnings.
+During the first nine months of 2022, we retired \$69.9 million of our outstanding Series E non-cumulative perpetual preferred stock in a series of open market purchase transactions.
+The retired Series E preferred stock was purchased at a discount from par value resulting in a modest gain on retirement recorded in unallocated retained earnings.

 In June 2021, the CoBank Board of Directors approved changes to certain of its capital plans and patronage programs which included a change in the loan base period used for determining target equity levels for our affiliated Associations from a one-year average to a five-year trailing average.
 This change reduced the required amount of common stock investment of our affiliated Associations in CoBank and resulted in common stock retirements of \$114.5 million to our affiliated Associations that were paid in March 2022.
+In August 2022, the CoBank Board of Directors changed the loan base period for affiliated Associations back to a one-year average as part of the capital plan amendments lowering the target equity levels for all customer-owners.

-At March 31, 2022 and December 31, 2021, our capital and leverage ratios exceeded regulatory minimums, as shown in the following table.
+At September 30, 2022 and December 31, 2021, our capital and leverage ratios exceeded regulatory minimums, as shown in the following table.